philippmuench/AIH_metagenome/README.md

-# code and data to reproduce Münch _et al._ manuscript
+# code and data to reproduce AIH manuscript

 Specific alterations of the intestinal microbiome in autoimmune hepatitis show partially liver disease-specific patterns being also related to the extent of liver parenchymatous tissue remodeling